Alleged Nazi Labor Camp Guard Deported To Germany

 "On Nov.
 3, 1943, some 6,000 Jewish men, women and children incarcerated at Trawniki were shot to death in one of the largest single massacres of the Holocaust.
 By helping to prevent the escape of these prisoners during his service at Trawniki, Palij played an indispensable role in ensuring that they later met their tragic fate at the hands of the Nazis."

 The Trawniki camp was dissolved by the Nazis in 1944, the Holocaust Museum says.
+By that time, according to court documents, Palij had already been sent to train with SS troops for combat.

 When Palij immigrated to the U.S. in 1949, he told officials he had spent the war working on a farm and in a factory.

-Decades later, when he was confronted about his past, Palij told investigators that "everybody lied" on their visas, The Associated Press reports.
+Decades later, when confronted about his past, Palij told investigators that "everybody lied" on their visas, The Associated Press reports.

+The U.S. cannot criminally prosecute World War II crimes that were carried out overseas, but Palij could be held responsible for lying on his immigration paperwork.

+In 2003, Palij told The New York Times that he served the Nazis only under duress and maintained that he guarded bridges and rivers, not Jewish prisoners.

+The judge acknowledged that Nazis might have threatened some men who then enlisted with them, though some guards describe joining voluntarily.
+But it wouldn't change Palij's case either way, the judge said.

+"His employment at Trawniki, however involuntary or removed from the direct brutalization of Jews, rendered him ineligible for an immigrant visa," District Judge Allyne Ross wrote in 2003.

 After his deportation was ordered, when no country agreed to take him in, Palij "continued living in limbo in the two-story, red brick home in Queens he shared with his wife, Maria," the AP writes.
-Palij's wife has since died.
+Palij's wife has since died, according to U.S. officials.
 "His continued presence there outraged the Jewish community, attracting frequent protests over the years that featured such chants as 'your neighbor is a Nazi!' "

+For years, students at Rambam Mesivta, a Jewish high school on Long Island, held protests outside of Palij's house.

+Eli Rosenbaum, former director of the Department of Justice's Office of Special Investigations, said Tuesday that the protests by those high school students "helped ensure that the public never forgot this case."

+Last year, some members of Congress from New York wrote to Secretary of State Rex Tillerson to ask for his "personal intervention" to push for Palij's deportation.

+The U.S. ambassador to Germany, Richard Grenell, says he had recently been raising the question of Palij's deportation in every meeting he had in Germany, based in part on President Trump's particular interest in the case.
+After a new government was installed in Berlin, there was "new energy" for the negotiations, he says.

-Palij has been taken to a home for the elderly in Germany, Reuters reports.
+Palij has been taken to a home for the elderly in Germany, according to Reuters.

 "Given his age and questions over his health and also a possible lack of proof, it is unclear whether German authorities will attempt to prosecute the stateless pensioner," the wire service writes.